North England’s Lake District and Durham

 This was more than just a wall.
 It was a cleverly designed military rampart manned by 20,000 troops.
 At every mile along the wall, a small fort guarded a gate.

 Its actual purpose is still debated.
-The wall, which often took advantage of natural landforms, likely defined the northern edge of the empire and helped protect Roman Britain to the south from pesky and hard-to-conquer barbarian tribes to the north.
+The wall, which often takes advantage of natural contours in the land, likely defined the northern edge of the empire and helped defend Roman Britain to the south from pesky, hard-to-conquer barbarians to the north.
 Today's modern border between Scotland and England still runs pretty close to this ancient wall.

 A particularly well-preserved segment of the wall leads to Housesteads Roman Fort.
 Roman forts had a standard design: a rectangular shape containing a commander's headquarters and barracks.
 There's little more than stone foundations remaining — these stones raised a floor to give stored grain ventilation and this was once a set of spartan barracks.
 Pondering these desolate ruins, I can imagine the bleakness of being a young Roman soldier stationed here 18 centuries ago.

-As their empire fell in the 5th century, the Romans abandoned Britain to the barbarians.
+As their empire was falling in the 5th century, the Romans abandoned Britain to the barbarians.
 After centuries of relative chaos, a central government was re-established by the Normans who invaded from France in 1066.
-Along with stability and a capable rule, Normans brought with them the prevailing European style of architecture, Romanesque.
-Here in England, the style was named for the people who brought it — Norman.
+Along with stability and a capable rule, the Normans brought with them the prevailing European style of architecture, Romanesque.
+Here in England, they named it for the people who brought it — Norman.

 Before visiting the church and learning about Norman architecture, we'll get the lay of the land.
 A sharp bend in its river protected medieval Durham — providing a moat on three sides.
 Today the river seems to protect the city only from the modern world.
 From this riverside path — much enjoyed by residents for a peaceful little get-away — we can ponder the cathedral as approaching medieval pilgrims once did.